-1. Except as otherwise provided in this paragraph, required parking must be off-street parking.
+- 1. Except as otherwise provided in this paragraph, required parking must be off-street parking.
 Head-in and parallel parking spaces located on streets are permitted and count toward required parking.
-Head-in parking is not permitted if maneuvering is done on an arterial street, unless the maneuvering is done on a slip road.

-- 2. Within the Town Center areas on the Master Plan, as well as areas within 300 feet of those areas, shared parking and off-premise parking may be provided for mixed use buildings in accordance with the Town Center parking requirements in Section D below.
-Off-premise and shared parking for all other areas is prohibited, unless the Director approves such parking if the alternative parking arrangement avoids the provision of excess parking or is otherwise supported by the findings of a parking study and the alternative parking arrangement will not have an adverse effect on property adjacent to the area where the alternative parking is provided. - 3.
+The location of on street parking shall not interfere with the maneuverability of emergency vehicles as determined by Mesquite Fire Marshal.
+Head-in parking is not permitted if maneuvering is done on an arterial street, unless the maneuvering is done on a slip road. - 2.
+Within the Town Center areas on the Master Plan, as well as areas within 300 feet of those areas, shared parking and off-premise parking may be provided for mixed use buildings in accordance with the Town Center parking requirements in Section D below.
+Off-premise and shared parking for all other areas is prohibited unless the Director approves such parking upon determining that the alternative parking arrangement avoids the provision of excess parking or is otherwise supported by the findings of a parking study and the alternative parking arrangement will not have an adverse effect on property adjacent to the area where the alternative parking is provided. - 3.
 Unless otherwise stated, all parking spaces may be enclosed or unenclosed.